FALLACY 4:

-1. The Aristotelian fallacies
+1. The Aristotelian Fallacies

 The linguistic fallacies are grouped under two headings.
-The list does not mention the fallacy of many questions, and adds two new types of fallacies independent of language, “incomplete enumeration”, and “defective induction”.
+The list does not mention the fallacy of many questions, and adds two new types of fallacies independent of language: “incomplete enumeration”, and “defective induction.”

-Of the sophisms of self-love, of interest, and of passion.
+1) Of the sophisms of self-love, of interest, and of passion.

-Of the false reasonings which arise from objects themselves.
+2) Of the false reasonings which arise from objects themselves.

-These sophisms and bad reasoning no longer reflect logical or scientific concerns, and have no connection with dialectics.
-On the basis of a thorough and hypercritical description of the discussant’s concrete behavior, they emphasize the difficulties in bringing a debate to a successful completion and show how deceitful and useless dispute can be when truth is at stake.
-More than an appeal to follow rules for discussion, the conclusion is an ascetic appeal to moral reformation of the disputants.
-It should be kept in mind that the religious and philosophical disputes over Jansenism and Cartesianism form the background of the disillusioned discussions mentioned in this chapter.
+These sophisms and bad reasoning no longer reflect logical or scientific concerns, and are not related to dialectics.
+Based on a thorough and hypercritical description of the of the discussants’ concrete behavior, the chapter emphasizes the difficulty of reaching a successful conclusion in a debate and demonstrates how deceptive and fruitless disputes can be when the truth is at stake.
+Rather than appealing to follow the rules of debate, the conclusion makes an ascetic appeal for the moral reformation of the disputants.

 2.1 “Of the sophisms of self-love, of interest, and of passion”

-‘I love him, therefore, he is the cleverest man in the world; I hate him; therefore, he is nobody’.
+‘I love him, therefore, he is the cleverest man in the world; I hate him; therefore, he is nobody.’
 (Ibid.)

-decide everything by a very general and convenient principle, which is, that they are right, that they know the truth; from which it is not difficult to infer that those who are of their opinion are deceived, — in fact, the conclusion is necessary.
+They decide everything by a very general and convenient principle, which is, that they are right, that they know the truth; from which it is not difficult to infer that those who are of their opinion are deceived, — in fact, the conclusion is necessary.
 (Ibid.)

 (4) “The clever man[‘s]” sophism is related to the preceding one:

-If this were so, I should not be a clever man; now, I am a clever man; therefore, it is not so.’
+‘If this were so, I should not be a clever man; now, I am a clever man; therefore, it is not so.’
 (Id., p.
 270)

 Enthymemes:

-What,’ said they, ‘if the blood circulates, […] if nature does not abhor a vacuum […] — I have been ignorant of many important things in anatomy and in physics.
+‘What,’ said they, ‘if the blood circulates, […] if nature does not abhor a vacuum […] — I have been ignorant of many important things in anatomy and in physics.
 These things, therefore, cannot be’.
 (Ibid).

 This is another fallacy ad passiones, the fallacy of pride, ad superbiam.